Paradise Valley, Arizona: Government

-Mayor Jerry Bien-Willner, first elected in 2018, began his third term as mayor in 2022.
+Mayor Jerry Bien-Willner, first elected in 2018, began his third term as mayor of Paradise Valley in 2022.
 The mayor and six town council members are the elected representatives of the Town of Paradise Valley.
 The council has six members, who are elected to serve four-year staggered terms.
 In 2010, voters approved direct election of the mayor.
 Scott LeMarr became the first directly elected mayor in 2012.
 The council still selects its vice mayor from among its members.

 The Town's accredited police department is led by Chief Freeman Carney.

 In 2012, citizens gathered 500 signatures on a petition requesting that the council reconsider the issue of direct election of the mayor.
 In June 2012, the council voted to return the question of direct election of mayor to the people.
 Residents voted to keep direct election of the mayor.

-Paradise Valley is in Congressional District 6, which has been represented by David Schweikert since its creation in 2011.
+Paradise Valley is in the 1st Congressional District, which has been represented by David Schweikert since 2021.
 Despite the town's conservative lean, at the state level it has been represented by three Democrats since 2020.
 A part of Legislative District 28, it is represented by Christine Marsh in the State Senate and by Kelli Butler and Aaron Lieberman in the House of Representatives.